Open topic with navigation

 Select Default Instance if this is the only SQL Server version installed.
 Otherwise, create a named instance.

-Note: Note: For the least amount of conflicts, install 2008 as your default instance
+Note: For the fewest conflicts, install as your default instance

 Set the following Service Accounts (these settings in particular should NOT be used in Production).